Diagnostic11 min read

 This fills the operations-consulting gap with a practical diagnostic before the recommendation.

-Start With Three Closeout Records
+How does start With Three Closeout Records work?

 The point is not statistical certainty.
-The point is to see how the standard behaves when the day is normal, messy, and busy.
+The point is to see how the standard behaves when the day is normal, messy and busy.

 Review notes